Natalie Medlock: Biography

 Medlock was born and raised in Plymouth, until her parents moved to New Zealand in 1999 with her sister Kate Medlock.
 The family settled on a drystock farm in Te Puke's Maniatutu Rd.
 Medlock threw herself into schoolwork, horse riding, piano and performing arts, her teacher inspired and mentored her in stage work.
 After finishing Year 13, Medlock went to Toi Whaakari: New Zealand Drama School, where she graduated with a Bachelor of Performing Arts (Acting) in 2007.
 Her big break came with Shortland Street.
 Despite only being a year on the long running soap the tragic death of the character saddened fans.
 Medlock also wrote an episode of the soap.

 Personal life

-Since 2011 Medlock is in a relationship with former Shortland Street alumni, Robbie Magasiva, the couple divides their time between Australia and New Zealand.
+From 2011 to 2022, Medlock was in a relationship with former Shortland Street alumni, Robbie Magasiva, the couple divided their time between Australia and New Zealand.

 They first met in 2009 doing a play called "Christ Almighty!"